KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 The FallDataSet was recorded under laboratory conditions performing voluntary falls.
 One possible improvement in detecting falls with wearable sensors is to obtain more realistic data by incorporating _involuntary_ falls, which are not that easy to get.

 The final models developed here have higher accuracies than the Support Vector Machine reported in [3] despite they operate on the same kind of data.
-The reason for this could be that in [3] 14 persons (seven males and seven females) participated in the study but meanwhile the data set has grown to 17 persons (ten males and seven females).
-Maybe even higher accuracies can be obtained by further incorporating more falls and ADLs of more persons into the data set.
+The reason for this could be that in [3] 14 persons (seven males and seven females) participated in the study but meanwhile the dataset has grown to 17 persons (ten males and seven females).
+Maybe even higher accuracies can be obtained by further incorporating more falls and ADLs of more persons into the dataset.

 ### References